Entanglement dynamics in $\kappa$-deformed spacetime: Conclusions

-On the other hand, when the atoms are initially prepared in a separable state $|10\rangle$ and a superposition entangled states, we have demonstrated how the environment-induced interatomic interaction affects the entanglement dynamics of atoms coupled with the massless scalar fields.
-The numerical results have told us that when the environment-induced interatomic interaction is considered, it is more beneficial to distinguish the $\kappa$-deformed spacetime from the Minkowski spacetime.
+On the other hand, when the atoms are initially prepared in a separable state $|10\rangle$ and a superposition entangled state, the effect of environment-induced interatomic interaction cannot be ignored.
+First, for two static atoms, the behavior of entanglement dynamics in $\kappa$-deformed spacetime is different from that in Minkowski spacetime during the initial stage under the effect of environment-induced interatomic interaction, even when the deformation parameter is large.
+Moreover, for both cases of the uniform motion atoms and the uniform circular atoms, the relativistic motion enhances this difference in the entanglement dynamics between these two spacetimes.
+Thus, the numerical analysis results have shown that when the environment-induced interatomic interaction is considered, the $\kappa$-deformed spacetime can be easily distinguished from the Minkowski spacetime.

+We have demonstrated how the relativistic motion and environment-induced interatomic interaction affect the entanglement dynamics of two atoms coupled to the massless scalar field.
+We anticipate that the relativistic motion can improve detection accuracy in the geometric phase or Lamb shift of $\kappa$-deformed spacetime, as investigated in Refs.~\cite{Arya2022,Arya2023}, making it easier for us to explore the structure and nature of spacetime.
+In addition, the many-body physics (or many detectors) may enhance the entanglement because of the large number of systems, thus improving the detection of $\kappa$ deformation of spacetime.
+How the entanglement estimation precision is improved has a direct impact on the detection of $\kappa$ deformation of spacetime in the possible experimental implementation, which is quite a challenge.
+We would rather leave such research to future work.